hyperledger-archives/fabric/docs/SandboxSetup.md

 ###Window 3 (CLI or REST API)
 The chaincode is ready to receive requests.
 Please follow the steps detailed below to send a chaincode deploy, invoke, or query transaction.

 **Note:** The Openchain REST interface port is defined as port 5000 inside the [openchain.yaml](https://github.com/openblockchain/obc-peer/blob/master/openchain.yaml).
-If you are sending REST requests to the peer node from the same host machine, use port 5000.
-If you are not issuing REST requests from the same host machine, make sure that you have port forwarding enabled from the desired host port to the REST port 5000.
-Further note, that if you are working directly with the REST interface Swagger definition file, rest_api.json, the port specified in that file is port 3000.
-This is done to emphasize that Swagger will likely not run on the same host machine as the peer process.
-In order to send requests directly from the Swagger-UI or Swagger-Editor interface, either set up port forwarding from port 3000 to 5000 on your host machine or edit the Swagger file to the port number of your choice.
+If you are sending REST requests to the peer node from the same machine, use port 5000.
+If you are sending REST requests through Swagger, the port specified in the Swagger file is port 3000.
+This is done to emphasize that Swagger will likely not run on the same machine as the peer process or outside Vagrant.
+In order to send requests from the Swagger-UI or Swagger-Editor interface, set up port forwarding from port 3000 to 5000 on your machine or edit the Swagger file to the port number of your choice.

 #### Chaincode deploy via CLI and REST

 First send a chaincode deploy transaction, only once, to the validating peer.
-The CLI knows how to connect to the validating peer based on the properties defined in the openchain.yaml file.
+The CLI knows how to connect to the validating peer based on the properties defined in the openchain.yaml file. **Note:** The deploy transaction requires a 'path' parameter to locate, build, and deploy the chaincode.
+However, as these instructions are for development mode and the chaincode is deployed manually, the 'name' parameter is used instead.

     cd  $GOPATH/src/github.com/openblockchain/obc-peer
  	./obc-peer chaincode deploy -n mycc -c '{"Function":"init", "Args": ["a","100", "b", "200"]}'